The Reality of Google Voice: Overview of Features, Costs, and Benefits

 #5 Now click “get started” – “Checkout” – “Place Order”.

-#6 At this point, you choose a primary or secondary location.
+#6 At this point, choose a primary or secondary location.

-#7 Before using Google Voice for business, you need to assign licenses to each member of your team.
+#7 Assign licenses to each member of your team.

-#8 Now we’ve gotten to the point when you need to assign area codes and phone numbers to your employees.
-They can choose to keep their own number or you can provide them with a new one.
+#8 Now, assign area codes and phone numbers to your employees.
+They can choose to keep their number or you can provide them with a new one.

-#9 Keep in mind that as we mentioned above, not every plan offers an option to assign a number outside of your home region.
-Only a Premium plan allows this.
+Keep in mind that not every plan comes with the option to assign a number outside of your home region.
+Only Standard and Premier plans allow this.

-In case you want to keep your old number, you need to port it yourself.
+#9 In case you want to keep your old number, you need to port it yourself.
 Start a port order and fill out the details to start a request.
+(Skip this step if you’re not interested in porting).

 The Most Significant Google Voice Limitations